 Learning how to get rid of flying insects at home can be a challenge, but you'll be pleasantly surprised that with ladybugs, it's a little easier than, say, with flies.
 Full disclaimer: you won't find methods that involve killing ladybugs in this article.

 While a mass infestation may call for professional pest control, these are quite rare.
 Ladybugs are hugely beneficial to our gardens and are harmless, so we strongly recommend trying these expert-led methods for removing them (and relocating them to your rose garden) before using any kind of chemical control.
+As nature's natural aphid deterrent, they're great if you're wanting to get rid of these annoying green sap-sucking insects without resorting to a shop-bought solution.

 Why do I have so many ladybugs in my house?